 Throughout all of these curricular strands, our scholars focus on the ways humans impact the world around them.
 In all three grades, the curriculum uses hands-on activities and experimentation to deepen conceptual understanding and facility with scientific methods.

-Our scholars with exceptional science aptitude may have the opportunity to accelerate their science study by taking a double science sequence beginning in Grade 7 or by taking the Regents Level Earth Science course in Grade 8.
+Our scholars with exceptional science aptitude may have the opportunity to accelerate their science study by taking a double science sequence beginning in Grade 7 or by taking the Regents Level Living Environment course in Grade 8.